halusky/LewisDaily/README.md

 ##Description
-Auto displays a new quote daily
+Automatically selects and displays a new daily quote from the database.

 ##Brief overview